Commercial & Corporate Law

 - Double taxation treaties,

-- Investment protection treaties,
+- Bilateral investment protection treaties,

 - ICSID (International Centre for Settlement of Investment Disputes) arbitration option.